Tom Monahan: Career

-In June 2023, Tom Monahan was appointed chief executive officer (CEO) of global leadership advisory firm Heidrick & Struggles.
+In June 2023, Monahan was appointed chief executive officer (CEO) of global leadership advisory firm Heidrick & Struggles.

 Monahan has also served as a board member of TransUnion (NYSE: TRU), where he is the Chair of its Audit & Compliance Committee and a member of its Nominating and Governance Committee.
 He is also the executive vice chair of the DeVry University Board of Trustees.
+Monahan serves on the Advisory Board of Golub Capital Nonprofit Board Fellows Network.